labstreaminglayer/lslEmulator/README.md

 - download the LSL lib release and uncompress https://github.com/sccn/liblsl/releases
 - change environment var in emulatorRunner.py

-# Change number of channels
+# Change the number of channels

 Change the number of channels in lines 95 and 96 of EmulatorCOM.py.